notevibes. Free Browser Vocoder

 Vocoder Online

-Turn your voice into a robot.
-Record or upload a voice clip, pick a synth, and the vocoder makes it sing your words in that classic robotic, talkbox sound — no sign-up, no upload.
+Turn your voice into a robot right in your browser.
+Record or drop a voice clip, pick a synth, and the vocoder makes it sing your words in that classic robotic sound — no sign-up, and your voice is never uploaded.

 Record or Drop a Voice